diogopmac/LDTS-Survivor/docs/README.md

 ## LDTS_1305 - Survivor

-In this exciting game your the last survivor after and apocalipse.
+In this game you're the last survivor after an apocalipse.
 How will you stay alive?

-Be aware that Survivor is an addictive game that tests the player's IQ, reflexes, instincts and patience.
-It's a great way to challenge yourself.
+Survivor is a game where you control the main character (the Survivor) in a post apocalyptic arena filled with monsters.
+In the start you can choose your class, that will affect your special ability that can be used during the game.
+#### Warrior: Has increased damage for 7 seconds
+#### Mage: Activates a shield that makes you immortal for 5 seconds
+#### Rogue: Does a small teleport in front.

+The class of the survivor also affects its health.
+Besides the class you can also choose your weapon.
+#### Bow: The weapon with the longest range, slow fire rate and medium damage.
+#### Pistol: Weapon with medium range, low damage but high fire rate.
+#### Sword: The weapon with the smallest range but highest fire rate and damage.

+You have to battle various waves of monsters with spawn rate, damage and health increasing as the player levels up.
+When killing a monster the player gets some experience that enables him to level up.
+Whenever the player levels up he has a choice to increase the fire rate, damage or health.
+You have to choose wisely to be able to progress in the game and get to higher levels.

 Lecturer:
 - **José Carlos Medeiros de Campos**